chriskward/chriskward/README.md

-This is a collection of various projects and notes relating to Machine Learning Mathematics and Statistics, created during the course of my career in Data Analytics my recent time as a mature student of Mathematics and Statistics at The Open University and Birkbeck, University of London.
+This is a collection of various projects and notes relating to Machine Learning Mathematics and Statistics, created during the course of my career in Data Analytics my recent time as a mature student of Mathematics, Statistics and Machine Learning at The Open University and Birkbeck, University of London.

 <br>